 As the name implies, heterogeneous computing refers to systems that use more than one kind of processor.
-These are multi-core systems that gain performance not just by adding cores, but also by incorporating specialized processing capabilities to handle particular tasks.
-Within the context of this particular discussion, an APU is a heterogeneous system that incorporates DirectX 11 discrete-level GPU capabilities for graphics processing and other mathematically intensive computations on very large data sets, to handle visual tasks such as 3-D rendering as well as certain functions.
+These are multi-core systems that gain performance not just by adding cores, but also by incorporating specialized processing capabilities to handle particular tasks. simplifying the particular discussion, an APU is a heterogeneous system that incorporates DirectX 11 discrete-level GPU capabilities for graphics processing and other mathematically intensive computations on very large data sets, to handle visual tasks such as 3-D rendering as well as certain functions.

 |Single Core Era||Multi core Era||Heterogeneous System Era|